EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 The Stanford car dataset has been extensively studied on various networks, including on MobileNet platforms.
 [Source](https://arxiv.org/pdf/1806.02987.pdf?fbclid=IwAR26yjKltuRmb9q9U8Dj3F-oGDXWVrp1UW_ipq3_ZanYmFWglijwbatqO2g)

-Our approach relies on extensive pre-processing and data augmentation process, detailed below:
+Our approach relied on extensive pre-processing data augmentation processes to improve the quality and quantity of training data available, together with a light MobileNetV2 architecture for possible mobile app-based rollout.

 ### Background cropping data augmentation